mikereidis/spirit2_free/README_OPENSOURCE_BUILDING.txt

 I am also happy to accept Paypal "donations" to my mikereidis@gmail.com address : https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=mikereidis%40gmail%2ecom&lc=CA&item_name=Spirit%20FM%20%2d%20Mike%20Reid&currency_code=USD&bn=PP%2dDonationsBF%3abtn_donateCC_LG%2egif%3aNonHosted

 The commercial Spirit2 has many features that are not in this Spirit2 Free app.
-As time goes by, I may move paid features to the free version.
+As time goes by, I may move paid features to the Free version.
 The closer I can get to a "normal" salary, the more willing I will be to do so.

 Thanks ! :)